 The DCF may be informed by RAN about the UEs that are configured with the measurement's configuration appropriate for the data collection.
 The DCF, with AMF assistance, may select the RAN nodes that complies with the data collection scope defined in the DCP, e.g. in terms of tracking area and/or serving relevant UEs.
 The DCF selects the RAN nodes with AMF assistance, e.g. based on network load level (e.g. least congested gNB may be selected), RAN nodes with meaningful number of participants UEs, as defined in the KPIs included in the DCP.

 The RAN node may inform the UEs of data collection process initiation by broadcasting an ongoing/active data collection indication in the cell where the data collection is taking place or allowed to take place.
 UEs configured for data collection identify the specific data collection from the ongoing/active data collection indication (e.g. based on DCP id) and connect with the network to perform the data collection.
-A configured UE may be paged to connect with the network to perform the data collection.
+A configured UE may be paged to connect with the network to perform the data collection ,or the configured UE may stay in the CM-CONNECTED state after configuration, as shown in 6.19.3.1, for a set duration, based on the provided time window specified in Step 1.
 The DCF confirms acceptance of the data collection initiation to the AF (e.g. UE-model training entity).
 The gNB stops broadcasting any ongoing/active data collection indication upon detecting any of the following conditions: the data collection process is completed, based on the DCP information conditions (e.g. time or data volume limit), or network congestion condition is detected as described above.

 The DCF receives the collected data directly from UE via UP (via UPF): the UE sends data over an UP connection to the DCF based on DCF addressing information provided in the DCP.
 The DCF processes data received from UE over UP as described above.